 The South Korean Board of Audit and Inspection ("BAI") conducted an audit of certain Korean government agencies and the tobacco industry into whether inventory movements ahead of the January 1, 2015 increase of cigarette-related taxes by tobacco companies, including Philip Morris Korea Inc. ("PM Korea"), our South Korean subsidiary, were in compliance with South Korean tax laws.
 In November 2016, the tax authorities completed their audit and assessed allegedly underpaid taxes and penalties.
 In order to avoid nonpayment financial costs, PM Korea paid approximately KRW 272 billion (approximately \$204 million), of which KRW 100 billion (approximately \$75 million) was paid in 2016 and KRW 172 billion (approximately \$129 million) was paid in the first quarter of 2017.
 These paid amounts negatively impacted net cash provided by operating activities in the condensed consolidated statements of cash flows in the period of payment.
 PM Korea appealed the assessments.
 In January 2020, a trial court ruled that PM Korea did not underpay taxes in the amount of approximately KRW 218 billion (approximately \$164 million).
 The tax authorities appealed this decision to the appellate court.
 In September 2020, the appellate court upheld the trial court's decision.
 The tax authorities have appealed to the Supreme Court of South Korea.
 On July 13, 2023, the Supreme Court reversed the appellate court's decision and remanded the appeals back to the appellate court.
 Based on the decision issued by the Supreme Court of South Korea on July 13, 2023, management has concluded that an adverse outcome is probable.
-In June 2020, another trial court ruled that PM Korea did not underpay approximately KRW 54 billion (approximately \$41 million) of alleged underpayments.
+In June 2020, another trial court ruled that PM Korea did not underpay approximately KRW 54 billion (approximately \$40 million) of alleged underpayments.
 The government agencies appealed this decision.
 In January 2021, the appellate court upheld the trial court's decision.
 The government agencies appealed to the Supreme Court of South Korea.
 Based on the decision issued by the Supreme Court of South Korea on July 13, 2023, management has concluded that an adverse outcome is probable.
-Consequently, PMI recorded a non-cash pre-tax charge of \$204 million in marketing, administration and research costs in the condensed consolidated statements of earnings for the three months and six months ended June 30, 2023, reflecting the full amount previously paid by PM Korea.
+Consequently, in the second quarter of 2023, PMI recorded a non-cash pre-tax charge of \$204 million in marketing, administration and research costs, reflecting the full amount previously paid by PM Korea.